Why Visit Saskatchewan?

 The route west from Regina takes you past Moose Jaw, which during the 1920s prohibition era gained the reputation of “Chicago North” because of its underground tunnels to help smugglers evade police capture.

-West of Moose Jaw, you drive through 175 km of grassland prairie before passing Swift Current and Maple Creek.
-To the north of the highway, is Saskatoon Landing Provincial Park is on the river, north of town via Route 4.
+West of Moose Jaw, you drive through 175 km of grassland prairie before passing Landing Provincial Park is on the river, north of town via Route 4.
+Then you pass the communities of Swift Current and Maple Creek.
+To the north of the Trans-Canada Highway #1, on the Yellowhead Route #16 is the city of Saskatoon.